ionhandshaker/distmesh/README.md

 In addition to cleanup, refactoring, and consolidation, this DistMesh implementation has been modified in the following ways:

-- CAD and GUI support (with the FEATool Multiphysics Toolbox)
+- CAD geometry and GUI support (with the FEATool Multiphysics Toolbox)

 - 2D and 3D cases merged and handled in one code base.

-- Full support for both MATLAB and Octave.
+- Full support for mesh generation in both MATLAB and Octave.

+- Support for constrained edges (and constraint functions).

-- Delaunay function selection depending on MATLAB or Octave version.
+- Delaunay function selection depending on MATLAB or Octave version (with constrained Delaunay triangulation if available).

 - _fd_ and _fh_ can both be specified as function handles and as cell arrays of a function handle/string names with optional calling